 - Linux: Use your package management tool. - Mac OS X: Clang is included by default on recent OS X machines when XCode is installed (from 10.6 and later).
 LLVM is not included.
-In order to use the LLVM based code generator, you should install the Homebrew package manager for OS X. Alternatively you can download binaries for LLVM and Clang from here. - Windows: You should download binaries for LLVM and clang from here.
+In order to use the LLVM based code generator, you should install the Homebrew package manager for OS X and then install LLVM 3.5.
+Alternatively you can download binaries for LLVM and Clang from here. - Windows: You should download binaries for LLVM and clang from here.